linxuanm/virgil-lsp/README.md

 # Virgil Language Server

-Language server for the Virgil language.
+Virgil-LSP is an implementation of the Language Server Protocol (LSP) tailored for the Virgil programming language.
+It is designed as a backend for the Virgil VSCode extension.

+## Features
+[ ] Error reporting
+[ ] Jump-to definitions
+[ ] Search for usage
+[ ] Standard library support
+[ ] Autocomplete
+[ ] Incremental compilation
+[ ] Multi-target build awareness
+[ ] Socket support

-## TODO
+## Installation

-- Fault-tolerant parsing
+WIP